Utah On-Site Wastewater Treatment Training Program

 Since 2011, all on-site wastewater certification and renewal of certification workshops are DOPL-approved for continuing education credit for contractors and plumbers.
 For more information contact Judy Sims at email@example.com.

-1) Test-Out Option for Recertification of Levels 1 and 2
+1) Test-Out Option is available for Recertification of Levels 1 and 2

-Exams for Level 1 and Level 2 recertification were offered on February 23, 2017 at the following Health Department locations.
-(Registration deadline was Feb.
-10th)
+Exams for Level 1 and Level 2 recertification will be offered on August 17, 2017 at the following Health Department locations.
+(Registration deadline will be Aug 7th)

 - Summit County Health Department (Park City)